 Don’t lug around a full sized body wash container, put liquids in little travel bottles instead!
 GoToob bottles are made with durable silicon that are food safe and airplane carry-on approved.
 Of course, they are 100% BPA free.
 The GoToob is made by HumanGear who make a wide range of reusable products.
 We love their eco friendly product line for things like their FlexiBowl, GoBites, and GoTubbs.
 It’s all gear made to be reusable thus eliminating one use plastic products.
 It’s simple switches like this that can make a big impact on your enviromental footprint.

 Bamboo Drinking Straw

-Instead of always getting take food in styrofoam or plastic container.
-Opt for some Prepworks Tupperware containers.
+Instead of always getting take away food in styrofoam or plastic container opt for some Prepworks Tupperware containers.
 These things pack up nice and small and really come in handy for long travel days when you don’t have easy access to food.
-These collapsible food storage containers are BPA-free, lead, and phthalates free as well.
+These collapsible food storage containers are among some of the best eco friendly products as they are BPA free, lead, and phthalates free as well.

 Reusable Snack Bags

 You know where you can find those little Ziploc bags to put your lunch time sandwiches in outside of the US?
 Nowhere.
 Trust me they are quite impossible to find abroad.
 Reusable snack bags come in incredibly handy when traveling.
 These little snack bags are Lead-free, PVC free, BPA free, phthalates free, and vinyl free.
 Score!

 I never forget to bring clothes that are good to workout in when I travel.
 I always travel with yoga pants, sports bras, and breathable tank tops.
 One of my favorite brands to buy yoga pants from is Yoga Democracy.
 Yoga Democracycarries yoga pants that have fun designs, yet they are still extremely durable.
 All their gear is made from recycled nylon from material like fishing net that damages our oceans.